 In a letter dated 27th October 1977, a week after the Christian Institute, all the staff, including Beyers, was banned, he wrote, "As I have indicated formerly, I'm willing to serve wherever my presence could make the greatest and most meaningful contribution.
 In view of the situation created by the recent events it seems to me to be clear that for the foreseeable future my task is to remain where I am but we are considering this situation as well as the implications of staying or leaving and we shall keep you informed".
-A few weeks later - in late 1977 - Beyers briefly but seriously, considered leaving South Africa and to make common cause with - yes you may gasp, - with Oliver Tambo and Mangasutho Buthelezi in exile, in Lusaka.
-But a year later, in a letter dated 9th October 1978, he writes: "My future position and role: I want to make it quite clear that as long as God gives me the necessary mental and physical strength, I shall continue with the work of the CI.
+A few weeks later - in late 1977 - Beyers briefly but seriously, considered leaving South Africa and to make common cause with Oliver Tambo and the ANC, and with Mangasutho Buthelezi in exile, in Lusaka.
+The idea was to break the stalemate that apartheid had forced Southern Africa into.
+But, a year later, in a letter dated 9th October 1978, Beyers writes: "My future position and role: I want to make it quite clear that as long as God gives me the necessary mental and physical strength, I shall continue with the work of the CI.
 I have no intention of withdrawing or 'retiring' or discarding the task in which I am involved.
 This is how I see my position here in SA and, however difficult it may be, I hope to continue to provide the leadership here in our country with the full awareness that a moment may arrive where I may find it impossible to continue - but if and when that moment comes, I shall clearly say so and share my position with the group".
 These are extracts from letters smuggled out of the country.
-They, and many more, are in his own distinctive handwriting.
+They, and many more, exist in his own distinctive handwriting.

 In the early months of 1978 Beyers and the 'group' (insiders, mostly former staff members of the CI) were involved in drawing up a policy paper, the intent of which was to build a framework and role for an illegal underground Christian Institute.
-The document debates how and on what basis to work with the ANC, the Black Consciousness Movement and possibly with Inkatha.
-It deals with the role and task of individual Christians and of the Churches in South Africa.
-It deals with the need to provide on-the-spot analyses of the situation as a tool to challenge the churches' ambivalent stand towards apartheid.
-It foresees promoting reconciliation and unity between "liberation groups", providing pastoral care to exiles and training opportunities for those apartheid was failing, the possibility of establishing a "Steve Biko Institute", support for internal popular mobilisation, cooperation with the OAU and the UNO and up-scaling non-violent struggle methods, without seeking to replace the armed struggle pursued by the ANC and PAC.
+The document debates

+- how and on what basis to work with the ANC, the Black Consciousness Movement and possibly with Inkatha. - It deals with the role and task of individual Christians and of the Churches in South Africa. - It deals with the need to provide on-the-spot analyses of the situation as a tool to challenge the churches' ambivalent stand towards apartheid, inside South Africa and in Europe and North America. - It foresees promoting reconciliation and unity between "liberation groups", - provide pastoral care to exiles and training opportunities for those apartheid was failing, - the possibility of establishing a "Steve Biko Institute", - support for internal popular mobilisation, - co-operation with the OAU and the UNO - and up-scaling non-violent struggle methods, without seeking to replace the armed struggle pursued by the ANC and PAC.